codenotary/immudb/README.md

 Simply run `./immudb -d` to start immudb locally in the background.

-If you want to stop immudb în that case you need to find the process `ps -ax | grep immudb` and then `kill -15 <pid>`.
+If you want to stop immudb in that case you need to find the process `ps -ax | grep immudb` and then `kill -15 <pid>`.
 Windows PowerShell would be `Get-Process immudb* | Stop-Process`.

 ```bash
 immudb - the lightweight, high-speed immutable database for systems and applications.